This article may contain compensated links. See our full disclosure here

 Boutique – Grand Hotel Baglioni

-Decorated in traditional Florentine style, Grand Hotel Baglioni is an historic boutique style hotel near Santa Maria Novella train station.
+Decorated in traditional Florentine style, Grand Hotel Baglioniis a historic boutique-style hotel near Santa Maria Novella train station.
 Guests at the hotel enjoy

 - rooftop restaurant with stunning views of Florence